MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/application-information-and-management.md

 ### <a name="return-value"></a>Valore restituito

-Un handle HINSTANCE in cui vengono caricate le risorse predefinite dell'applicazione.
+Handle HINSTANCE in cui vengono caricate le risorse predefinite dell'applicazione.

 ### <a name="example"></a>Esempio